 Overview

-This unit aims to support students to develop their understanding of ‘learning about work’ and the discipline in practice; provide students with the opportunity to contextualise their university studies via learning from and within workplace experiences, and to develop broader professional skills such as communication, teamwork and self-management that inform, enhance and improve future practice; requires students to reflect on their professional placement experience to draw links with discipline knowledge and document the development and growth of their employability skills.
+This unit aims to support students to develop their understanding of ‘learning about work’ and the discipline in practice; provide students with the opportunity to contextualise their university studies via learning from and within workplace experiences, and to develop broader professional skills such as communication, teamwork and self-management that inform, enhance and improve future practice; requires students to reflect on their professional placement experience to draw links with discipline knowledge and document the development and growth of their employability skills and capabilities.
 Students are provided with directed, experiential learning opportunities in the real-world context of their professional placement.

 Requisites

-Teaching Periods
+Teaching periods

 Location